I love 401(k)s. I love 401(k)s! I love 401(k)s!! One more time in big font for emphasis:

 Due to a change in my job in late 2014, I had to move from a W2 consultant relationship to one where I worked under an LLC.
 Some refer to this as “Corp-to-Corp.”
 I was annoyed, but then I learned about the incredible power of a Solo 401(k).

 A solo 401(k) is an investment available to folks who run their own business.
-Similar to a regular 401(k), you can contribute $18,000 per year.
+Similar to a regular 401(k), you can contribute $19,500 per year (as of 2020).
 Your corporation can also match your wages by 25%.

 9. Let your 401(k) make you a millionaire